clojure-emacs/clj-refactor.el/README.md

 With a prefix the newly created defn will be public.

-## Reload config

-You can use `cljr-reload-config` to resubmit configuration settings to `refactor-nrepl` after changing them in emacs.
-This is a good alternative to restarting the repl whenever you change settings affecting the middleware.

-Currently the only setting that applies to the middleware is `cljr-favor-prefix-rewriting`.

 ## Changing the way the ns declaration is sorted

 By default sort ns `sn` will sort your ns declaration alphabetically.
 You can